 After years of campaigning, cannabis advocates earned a victory of sorts in 2018.
 The Home Secretary, Sajid Javid, announced that specialist doctors in the UK could prescribe cannabis oil.

 The government rescheduled marijuana from schedule 1 to schedule 2 as per the Misuse of Drugs Act 1971.
 The cases of Alfie Dingley and Billy Caldwell changed public opinion.
 Both young boys have epilepsy, and their parents found that cannabis oil helped reduce seizures.
-However, they were unable to bring it into the UK from abroad until the new ruling.
+However, they could not bring it into the UK from abroad until the new ruling.